-Reverso Hybris Mechanica © Jaeger-Lecoultre
+Reverso Hybris Mechanica © Jaeger-LeCoultre

 (Left) Founder Antoine LeCoultre Interior of LeCoultre’s first manufacture facility expanded in 1866 © Timeforum

-In-house movement © Jaeger-Lecoultre
+In-house movement © Jaeger-LeCoultre

 Various forms of the Reverso © Italian Watch Spotter